 Zulus are advancing in force from the left front of the camp.

-Though Pulleine still expected this to be enough for Chelmsford to return with force to the camp, the message lacked detail – something which ultimately proved decisive.
+Though Pulleine still expected this to be enough for Chelmsford to return to the camp with force, the message lacked detail – something which ultimately proved decisive.
 It convinced Chelmsford that the camp was not in any serious danger.

 Making ready…sort of